Dreaming381/Latios-Framework/Documentation~/Core/Collection and Managed Struct Components.md

 }).WithoutBurst().Run();
 ```

-This will complete Dependency at the start of the Entities.ForEach, which may
+This will complete Dependency at the start of the `Entities.ForEach`, which may
 include jobs for components you may be trying to run new jobs on inside your
 loop that interact with your collection components.